jupyter/jupyter/docs/source/contrib_guide_code.rst

 10. After you have submitted a pull request, a project reviewer will review your code for quality.
-You can expect the reviewer to check for the documentation provided in the changes you made, how thorougb the test cases you provided are, and how efficient your code is.
+You can expect the reviewer to check for the documentation provided in the changes you made, how thorough the test cases you provided are, and how efficient your code is.
 Your reviewer will provide feedback on your code and you will have the chance to edit your code and apply fixes.